MegaManSec/GixyNG/docs/en/plugins/add_header_redefinition.md

 ---
 title: "Header Inheritance Issues"
 description: "Detects add_header usage that unintentionally drops headers due to inheritance rules.
-Adding a header in a nested block replaces all add_header values from the parent level."
+Adding a header in a nested block replaces inherited add_header values unless add_header_inherit merge is enabled (nginx 1.29.3+)."
 ---

 # [add_header_redefinition] Redefining response headers with `add_header`

 ## What this check looks for

-This plugin looks for nested contexts where `add_header` is used in both places.
+This plugin looks for nested contexts where `add_header` is used at a lower level and headers declared at higher levels are not effective at that lower level.

 ## Why this is a problem